mok3bat/VizPilot/README.md

-# 📊 VizPilot
+# 📊 VizPilot — Your AI Copilot for Tableau Metadata

-An interactive Streamlit-based web app that connects to **Tableau's Metadata API** to help users:

-- View all published Tableau datasources
+**VizPilot** is a Streamlit-based assistant designed for Tableau Cloud and Tableau Server users.
+It connects to the Tableau Metadata API and uses vector search with OpenAI to help you:

-- Retrieve and explore detailed metadata (including fields and owners)
+- 🔍 Search and explore published datasources
-- Ask natural language questions about Tableau dashboards using vector search powered by OpenAI and embeddings
+- 🧠 Ask natural language questions about dashboards and fields
+- 📚 View detailed metadata about any Tableau datasource
+- 🧬 Automatically build a vector index from Tableau fields

 ---

 ## 🚀 Features

-- 🔐 Secure configuration with Tableau PATs
-- ⚡ Vector-based metadata search
-- 📚 Datasource browser and detailed field-level metadata
+- **Tableau Configuration Panel** – Easily connect to your Tableau environment using PATs.
-- 🧠 Chroma DB for efficient semantic search
+- **Vector Indexing** – Build a vector store for fast semantic search using OpenAI.
-- 🧾 Built-in support for OpenAI API
+- **Metadata Search** – Ask questions like “Which dashboards use customer name?” or “Find fields with missing descriptions.”
+- **Datasource Details** – View fields, owners, descriptions, and more for each datasource.
+- **Modular Design** – Clean structure for extending with new capabilities like lineage, usage stats, etc.

 ---